riceissa/breathing/doc.md

 Buteyko people seem too anti-coughing to me.
 My uninformed guess is that it's good to cough sometimes, e.g., to clear mucus or during a viral infection.
 Then there are other more mysterious forms of cough (e.g., twice in my life for like a month each, I had a habit of little micro-coughs/chest itchy feeling) where I think suppressing the cough is more justified (the second time it happened, doing soft breathing to make the cough not trigger is what finally made it go away).

 @novozhilov2012 says to cough without opening your mouth, but based on personal experience I think this is a bad idea.
 There can be too much air coming through your nose which can damage the nose tissue.
 Anyway, this was never a huge issue for me but people with actual asthma might have to adopt different strategies.

+## Yawning

+I've seen quite often the advice to suppress yawns, but interestingly even the buteyko people say (naturally-occurring) yawning is ok. [@breathetoheal, p.
+254] I actually agree with this.

 ## Breath holds